🎧 Too lazy to read? Listen to an audio summary.

 It’s Cultural — and It’s Also Just Inconsiderate

-The most common expat complaint, stated in some combination: Mexico is so loud.
+The most common expat complaint, in some combination: Mexico is so loud.
 Nobody has consideration for anyone else.
 My neighbor let their dog bark for eight hours and it apparently didn’t bother them.
 Someone left their cart sideways in the grocery aisle blocking all directions and was completely oblivious.
 A guy turned left from the right lane in front of three cars and nobody was upset except me.

 The research framework that explains it most clearly is Hofstede’s Individualism Index — a 0–100 score built from surveys across 76 countries.
 The higher the score, the more a society treats the individual as the basic social unit.
 High individualism produces strong consideration norms for strangers: my noise bothers you, you’re a person with standing, I should care about that.
 Low individualism means obligations run through family and in-group.
 You, a neighbor, someone in the same grocery aisle, are a stranger.
 Strangers carry no particular weight.